overture-stack/lyric/.dev/tech-debt.md

 standalone: yes
 context: `dictionary_categories.id` is a plain auto-increment `serial`, used directly in URLs and responses, a predictable-identifier smell.
 The alias feature is a step away from this but doesn't remove or restrict the id.
 Not fixed: would mean exposing categories only by alias externally, or a non-sequential primary key, both out of scope here.

+### Issue #43 ("Sanitize JSON data") covers 3 items; only the SQON one is fixed
+standalone: yes
+context: #43 lists three items: SQON `fieldName`/`value` sanitization on the query endpoint, TSV-data sanitization before DB insert, and a general other-endpoints input-parameter audit.
+Only the first is fixed in code today, via parameterized queries in `convertSqonToQuery.ts` and, for the same unescaped-splice-into-`sql.raw()` pattern, `submittedRepository.ts`'s `getSubmittedDataFiltered` (that path is FK-relationship resolution during compound-view reads/submission processing, not literally "the query endpoint" the item names).
+TSV sanitization and the broader endpoint audit remain untouched and unscoped.
+Fix: two further, separate efforts — (1) sanitize TSV data before inserting into the database, (2) audit other endpoints' input parameters (path params, query params, etc.) for the same class of issue. #43 should stay open until both land.

+### SQON `fieldName` has no allowlist against the dictionary schema
+standalone: yes
+context: `dataGetByQueryRequestSchema`'s `sqonSchema` only checks that a SQON parses structurally (`zod.custom` around `parseSQON`); sqon-builder's own `fieldName: zod.ZodString` accepts any non-empty string.
+Nothing compares it against the category's active dictionary schema, so a caller can query on any arbitrary key — harmless (an unmapped key just returns no matches; SQL injection via `fieldName` is closed separately, via parameterization in `convertSqonToQuery.ts`), but worth closing for correctness and to catch typo'd/renamed field names at request time.
+Fix: validate `fieldName` (and any nested path segments) against the active dictionary's actual field names before building the query, in `convertSqonToQuery.ts` or the controller layer above it; reject with a 400 rather than silently returning zero rows for an unknown field.

 ---

 ## Resolved